-1 Introduction
+1. Introduction

 Shadows are important in computer graphics because they add realism to a scene and can aid in understanding spatial relationships between objects.
 Shadows have been an active area of research in computer graphics for more than two decades.
 Advances in graphics hardware have made it possible to accurately render shadows from point light sources in interactive applications including games and walkthroughs.

-One popular technique for shadow generation is shadow volumes [Crow 1977].
+Shadow volumes [Cro77] are a popular technique for shadow generation.
 A shadow volume is the region of space behind a shadow caster containing points that lie in shadow.
-The shadow volume technique computes shadow boundaries implicitly, which makes them attractive for computing shadows on complex geometry.
+Shadow volumes compute shadow boundaries implicitly, which makes them attractive for computing shadows on complex geometry.
 Moreover, the asymptotic complexity of shadow generation is linear in the number of shadow caster polygons.
 Shadow volumes can be implemented using the stencil buffer on current graphics systems.
 The algorithm proceeds in three stages.
 First, the scene is rendered with only ambient lighting.
-Second, the shadow volumes are rendered to the stencil buffer which sets the stencil in shadowed regions.
-Finally, the scene is rendered again with full lighting using the stencil test to prevent overwriting the shadows.
+Second, the shadow volumes are rendered to the stencil buffer, which sets the stencil for shadowed pixels.
+Finally, the scene is rendered again with full lighting using the stencil test to prevent shadowed pixels from changing.